The best family Christmas traditions for small budgets.

 20. Cookies for Santa and Reindeer Food

-Set out milk and cookies for Santa Clause on Christmas Eve.
-Go one step further and make Reindeer Food.
-Mix together oats and glitter for magic reindeer food.
-Sprinkle it out in your yard to help the reindeer find your house.
+Consider going one step further and make Reindeer Food.
+This is so easy to do by mixing oats and glitter together.
+Sprinkle the magic reindeer food out in your yard to help the reindeer find your house.

 The most important part of family traditions is that you focus on spending time together.
 It doesn’t always matter what you do, as long as you are focused on each other.